premchander-revature/interviewquestions/Servlets-IS/Servlets-IS.md

 ---

-3.How do you create a servlet in a web application?
+3.How do you create a servlet in a web application?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)